grantwinney/blog/content/posts/learn/_csharp/csharp-null-conditional-and-null-coalescing-operators/index.md

 ---
-categories:
-  - Learn
+title: Checking for null in C#, using the null conditional and null coalescing operators
+slug: null-conditional-and-null-coalescing-operators
+summary: Checking for nulls in C# is tedious, but C# 6 gave us the null-conditional operator.
+Let's see what we can do with it!
+description: ""
 date: 2022-09-27T01:13:39Z
-description: ""
 draft: false
 postimage: /banners/default-learn-banner.webp
-slug: null-conditional-and-null-coalescing-operators
-summary: Checking for nulls in C# is tedious, but C# 6 gave us the null-conditional and null-coalescing operators.
-Let's see how they've improved things.
+categories:
+  - Learn
 tags:
   - csharp-6
   - csharp
-title: Checking for null in C#, using the null-conditional and null-coalescing operators
 ---
 Boy, that's a catchy title.
 Sometimes they just roll off the tongue, ya know? 🙄